MicrosoftDocs/appcenter-docs/docs/distribution/testers/index.md

 ## Stop Testing

 You can stop testing an app and remove yourself from all distribution groups for that app.
-When you do this, you will no longer receive notification associated with that app, and will no longer have access to the app in the App Center developer and install portals.
+When you do this, you'll no longer receive notification associated with that app, and will no longer have access to the app in the App Center developer and install portals.
 To remove yourself from an app, the following conditions must be true:

 - You're not an app collaborator for the app
 - You're not part of a shared group for the app